iceberg-project/Penguins/README.md

 Many tools are available for ssh access to Bridges.
 Please see [[Ubuntu|https://ubuntu.com/tutorials/tutorial-ubuntu-on-windows#1-overview]], [[MobaXterm|https://mobaxterm.mobatek.net/]], or [[PuTTY|https://www.chiark.greenend.org.uk/~sgtatham/putty/]]

 ### PSC Bridges
-Recommended installation:
-When you are logged into Bridges:
-From PyPi:
+Once you have logged into Bridges, you can follow one of two methods for installing iceberg-penguins.

+Method #1 (Recommended):

-Note: The lines below starting with '$' are commands to type into your terminal.
+(Note: The lines below starting with '$' are commands to type into your terminal.
 Everything following '#' are comments to explain the reason for the command and should not be included in what you type.
-Lines that do not start with '$' or '[penguins_env] $' are output you should expect to see.
+Lines that do not start with '$' or '[penguins_env] $' are output you should expect to see.)

 ```bash
 $ pwd
 /home/username